chenxy1996/NotesOfStudy/javaScript/ECMASCRIPT6/03-Functions.md

 In this rewritten version of `factorial()`, a second argument `p` is added as a parameter with a default value of 1.
 The `p` parameter holds the previous multiplication result so that the next result can be computed without another function call.
 When `n` is greater than 1, the multiplication is done first and then passed in as the second argument to `factorial()`.
 This allows the ECMAScript 6 engine to optimize the recursive call.

-Tail call optimization is something you should think about whenever you're writing a recursive function, as it can provide a significant performance improvement, especially when applied in a computationally-expensive function.
+<u>Tail call optimization is something you should think about whenever you're writing a recursive function, as it can provide a significant performance improvement, especially when applied in a computationally-expensive function.</u>

 ## Summary